-Even fervent animal lovers will think twice about mosquitoes and other insects.
+Even fervent animal lovers will think twice about mosquitos and other insects.
 What about patients needing one of these remedies?
 Are they as annoying?
 And what about other insect patients?
 Are they the unwelcome nuisances we usually consider the original insect to be?
 How do you think a Blatta, mosquito, lice, bedbug, meat fly will behave?

 Are you cringing now just reading about these insects?
 When the remedy group seems to be gross, disgusting, repulsive to us, do we actually prescribe these more repulsive remedies to patients we like or with whom we sympathize?
 Or must some of these annoying or gross traits be found in the patient?
 Could this be a reason why many patients end up with mammal remedies while they need, in fact, a less cuddly animal?
 With many case examples, you'll learn why you shouldn't let your fear or disgust about a remedy influence your analysis or prescription.
 Meanwhile you'll get to know many remedies you might not have thought about before for your ailing patients!

 In this webinar, you will learn about mosquito and other insect remedies - and our prejudices towards remedies.

 Don't worry if you have never heard the name of this remedy before!
 It is not that common!
 (Although there is a good proving from Alastair Gray, under the name Waratah, if you're curious).
 Anne has several cases she will share in this webinar.
 She'll also share why this remedy can easily be confused with other groups.
 In fact, Anne prescribed a mineral remedy for her first Telopea patient and she prescribed an animal remedy for the second one because of the words the patient used.
 Anne will share her experience about these and other common pitfalls and how to prevent inaccurate prescriptions.